Appendicitis Surgery and Screening in Singapore

 If the appendix has ruptured, the procedure may also involve draining abscesses and cleaning the abdominal cavity.

-There are two main types of appendectomy:
+There are two main types of appendectomy in Singapore:

 Open Appendectomy